 Synthetic monitors can experience global outage or local outage availability problems.
-A global outage occurs when all locations experience a failure simultaneously.
+A global outage occurs when all locations experience 1–5 consecutive failures simultaneously.
 A local outage occurs when the specified number of locations experiences the specified number of consecutive failures, for example, when 3 of 4 total locations experience two consecutive failures.

 An outage problem is resolved when there are as many consecutive successful executions as the configured number of failed executions for generating the problem.
-The successful executions must occur on the number of locations that = the total number of locations–number of locations required for the problem+1.
+The successful executions must occur on the number of locations that = the total number of locations–the number of locations required for the problem+1.